Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 Disputes over paternity tests can emerge in various circumstances, such as when the alleged father questions the accuracy of DNA test results or the method by which the DNA sample was collected.
 In New York, these issues are addressed within the family court system.
 If paternity is contested and not voluntarily acknowledged, the court may mandate DNA testing.
 These tests are conducted by certified laboratories to provide accurate and reliable results, helping to resolve disputes with clear scientific evidence.

 Despite these precise measures, the emotional and legal challenges involved in paternity disputes can be daunting.
-A skilled attorney from The Law Office of Richard Roman Shum can provide vital legal support during these times.
+A skilled attorney from the Law Office of Richard Roman Shum, Esq can provide vital legal support during these times.
 Our attorneys provide clear guidance on the scientific and procedural elements of the case, assist in interpreting DNA test results, and represent the father’s interests effectively in court proceedings.
 This legal support is crucial for fathers seeking to establish or contest paternity under challenging circumstances.
 Contact our office today for personalized legal assistance.

 Types of Custody Arrangements Available